CloudWithVarJosh/Linux-for-Cloud-and-DevOps/3 - ls command | Hard and Soft Links.md

 Every file in Linux gets an inode.
 Inodes in Linux store metadata for every file on your system.
 Metadata like the location of the file on the disk, permissions, size, owner/group info. and much more.
 They store all the information except the file name and the actual data.

 Hard links essentially point to the same inode number.
-We can check the inode number using `ls -i.` `ls -li file1 /tmp/file1_hl` gives me a long listing because I used the -l option and also the inode because I used the `-i` option.
+We can check the inode number using `ls -i.` `ls -li file1 /tmp/file1_hl` gives me a long listing because I used the `-l` option and also the inode because I used the `-i` option.
 You see I just **chained 2 short options** together.
 What we see in the output is, we have the same inode no., which implies they have the same data.

 ![Alt text](/images/3-ls-7.png)

-Since they point to the same inode, if I change content of `file1`, then `file1_hl` will also show the changed content.
+Since they point to the same inode, if I change the content of `file1`, then `file1_hl` will also show the changed content.
 Let's add another line to `file1`: `echo "bar" >> file1`.
 I will `cat file1` now and I see `foo bar`.
 Now let's `cat /tmp/file1_hl` and I see the same content.

 ![Alt text](/images/3-ls-8.png)